Understanding General Intercessions for Daily Mass

 Option 1

-4.That we may learn from St. Nicholas to be generous in secret, giving freely without seeking recognition, for the love of God and neighbor, let us pray to the Lord.Lord, hear our prayer.
+4.That we may give without counting the cost and serve without seeking credit, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place where children are cherished and protected, and where the spirit of generous giving flourishes, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be known for care of children and families facing hardship in our community, let us pray to the Lord.Lord, hear our prayer.

 Optional:For those who are struggling financially, that they may receive unexpected help.Lord, hear our prayer.

-That N. and all who lived lives of charity and care for children may rejoice with St. Nicholas in God's eternal kingdom, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may rest in the peace of Christ, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-2.That civil society may create structures that support families and ensure the well-being of all children, let us pray to the Lord.Lord, hear our prayer.
+2.That those responsible for criminal justice may pursue rehabilitation and ensure fair treatment for all under the law, let us pray to the Lord.Lord, hear our prayer.

-5.That our parish may be a community that embodies the spirit of St. Nicholas, sharing God's gifts with joy and compassion, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may invest in its young people and give them real responsibility in the life of the community, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.

-That N. and all who have died may be welcomed by Christ, who loved children, into His eternal embrace, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may share in the life God has promised, let us pray to the Lord.Lord, hear our prayer.

 Variations if Optional Memorial is not celebrated